Anzhela Bladtceva: Senior

 Bladtceva was scheduled to make her senior debut in 2022.
-However, the International Gymnastics Federation (FIG) banned Russian and Belarussian athletes due to the Russian invasion of Ukraine.
+However, the International Gymnastics Federation (FIG) banned Russian and Belarusian athletes due to the Russian invasion of Ukraine.
 She continued to participate in domestic competitions.
 In the summer of 2023, the FIG announced they would lift the ban beginning in January 2024.

 Bladtceva returned to international competition in February 2024 at the Baku World Cup, and she won the silver medal in the individual event behind the defending Olympic champion, Zhu Xueying.
 In April 2024, she won the individual title at Russian Championships.
 She then won her first World Cup title at the Arosa World Cup and won the silver medal at the Coimbra World Cup.
 She was the overall winner of the 2024 World Cup series.

 Bladtceva won a quota for the 2024 Olympic Games with her 2024 World Cup series results.
 In June, she was approved to compete as an Individual Neutral Athlete by the International Olympic Committee (IOC).
 Bladtceva then sent her documents to the IOC and confirmed her intention to compete at the Olympics.
 She ultimately finished fifth in the women's individual final.
 She spoke positively of her experience at the Olympic Games with the media but was upset about not being allowed to attend the opening ceremony.

-At the 2025 World Championships, Bladtceva helped the Individual Neutral Athletes from Russia win the silver medal in the all-around team event.with the Individual Neutral Athletes from Belarus in the team competition.
+At the 2025 World Championships, Bladtceva helped the Individual Neutral Athletes from Russia win the silver medal in the all-around team event.